ItzLevvie/MicrosoftTeams-msinternal/README.md

 > **Warning**:
 > These builds may be unstable as they are based on newer versions of Electron.
-> It contains various improvements to enhance performance and stability issues for Windows and macOS.
+> It contains various improvements to enhance performance and stability for Windows and macOS.